jcfgonc/conceptnet-cb/README.md

 # People

-I, João Gonçalves, am the only contributer to this work.
+I, João Gonçalves, am the only contributor to this work.

 Please email jcfgonc@gmail.com with questions, comments, and bug reports.